This article explains how to add a free Let's Encrypt SSL certificate to your domain.

-If they are NOT pointed to DreamHost, you'll need to either point them, or change your domain's two A records.
+If they are NOT pointed to DreamHost, you'll need to either point them at your current host or change your domain's A records as described below.

 Additionally, certain .htaccess rules such as IP blocking, rewrite rules, and password protection may cause the installation to fail.
 To play it safe, rename your .htaccess file (to something like .htaccess_OFF) in order to turn it off temporarily.
 Then, install the certificate.
 Once installed, you can rename the file back to .htaccess.